moehriegitt/NeatLauncher/PRIVACY.md

 If you search for a new location, then NeatLauncher sends your search string to the server on the Internet and receives the list of results.

+While inactive (e.g., while the device is locked), NeatLauncher does not query weather information.

 ## Location Services